Fellowships on Spanish and Iberian Studies

 Notable Events

-On November 14 1996 the Chancellor of the University signed an agreement between the University of Oxford and the Society of Basque Studies to establish a new Visiting Basque Fellowship scheme for at least the next five years.
+On 14 November 1996 the Chancellor of the University signed an agreement between the University of Oxford and the Society of Basque Studies to establish a new Visiting Basque Fellowship scheme for at least the next five years.
 The Fellowship is funded by the autonomous Basque Government.
-St Antony’s was happy to renew its connections to the Basque country, since there was a Visiting Basque Fellowship programme in the College in the second half of the 1980s.
+St Antony’s was happy to renew its connections to the Basque Country, since there was a Visiting Basque Fellowship programme in the College in the second half of the 1980s.
 Demetrio Loperena Rota from the University of Basque Country, San Sebastian, is a specialist in environmental law.

 1995-1996